Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 ⚠️WARNING⚠️
 The only supported version of the game is the European version.
 When playing this version,
 the game will ask you at what refresh rate, or video mode, to play the game.
-Only 60hz is supported by this achievement set,
+Only 60hz is supported by
-so please make sure to have selected this option before starting playing.
+this achievement set,so please make sure to have selected this option before starting playing.
 ```

 # General Information